 Demonstrate commitment toward social justice and anti-oppression

-Access to technology and privacy to provide online therapy during COVID
+Access to technology and privacy to provide online therapy during and after COVID

 Strong interpersonal skills and emotional intelligence